 Our online calculator provides you with an estimate of the amount of housing benefit and council tax support you may be entitled to.

-To receive an accurate estimate of your entitlement please click on the link below, you will need details of your earnings, capital and any benefits you currently receive:
+To receive an accurate estimate of your entitlement please click on the link below, you will need details of your earnings, income, capital and any benefits you currently receive:

 Calculate your entitlement online